openframeworks/ofBook/03_setup_and_project_structure/chapter.md

 - On Windows, if you installed Visual Studio then you have Make already installed, yet the command used to run make will be ````nmake```` instead of ````make````.
 If not go download it and install from [http://gnuwin32.sourceforge.net/packages/make.htm](http://gnuwin32.sourceforge.net/packages/make.htm "Download Make!")
 - On Linux, it comes installed by default **[Please someone confirm this!]**

-- How to use OF's make files.
-- Using addons

 ###Running examples###
 Find the uncompressed OF version that you downloaded.
 From now on we will refer to this folder as the OF root folder.